Repayment begins immediately upon consolidating or refinancing private student loans.

 Under what circumstances may cosigners be released from their loan responsibility?

-A cosigner may be released from the loan if the borrower is a U.S. citizen and contacts Wells Fargo to request release of the cosigner.
-At the time the borrower asks us to release the cosigner, all the following requirements must be met:
+A cosigner may be released from the loan if the student borrower is a U.S. citizen and contacts Wells Fargo to request release of the cosigner.
+Wells Fargo will evaluate credit and income factors to determine the student borrower’s ability to take full responsibility for repaying the loan.
+At the time the borrower submits a request to release the cosigner, all the following requirements must be met:

-- The most recent 24 consecutive monthly payments were made on time including the first required payment or, if the first required payment was not made on time, the most recent 48 consecutive monthly payments were made on time (an “on time” payment is defined as paid within the grace period – no late charges assessed);
+- The most recent 24 consecutive monthly payments were made on time including the first required payment or, if the first required payment was not made on time, the most recent 48 consecutive monthly payments were made on time (a payment is "on time" when it is made within the payment grace period applicable to the loan);

-- No forbearances or modifications were granted for hardship reasons during those consecutive monthly payment periods; and
+- No forbearances or modifications were granted for hardship reasons during the applicable consecutive monthly payment periods; and

-- The borrower meets a full credit and income evaluation.
+- The student borrower meets a full credit and income evaluation.

 In the event of the death or total and permanent disability of the student borrower, the loan can be forgiven and the student borrower and any cosigner won't be responsible for repayment.